Anura Bandaranaike: Education

+Political career

 Early political career

-Bandaranaike returned to Sri Lanka in 1974, when his mother was serving her second term as Prime Minister.
+Bandaranaike returned to Sri Lanka in 1974, when his mother was serving her second term as prime minister.
 He soon became active in the Sri Lanka Freedom Party, having been appointed leader of its Youth Wing and thereafter Director of the National Youth Services Council.
 He contested the 1977 general election from the Maskeliya multi-seat constituency from the Sri Lanka Freedom Party.
 Though the Sri Lanka Freedom Party faced a crushing defeat in the election, Bandaranaike was elected to parliament.
 He would remain a member of parliament till his death.
 Following the defeat of Sri Lanka Freedom Party government in July 1977, Bandaranaike sat in the opposition in parliament with his mother.
 The Sri Lanka Freedom Party became a minority in the opposition and A. Amirthalingam of the Tamil United Liberation Front became the leader of the opposition.

 In October 1980, following an investigation by a Special Presidential Commission appointed by President J. R. Jayawardene found corruption and abuses of power, Sirima Bandaranaike and her nephew, Felix Dias Bandaranaike had their civil liberties stripped for a period of seven years by a motion in parliament.
 Sirima Bandaranaike remained the party leader, but Anura Bandaranaike became the de facto leader of the Sri Lanka Freedom Party parliamentarian group.